XenSideNBTS/ambrosial/README.md

 - Some included modifications requires this redist to operate.
 If you do not already have it installed, it can be found [here](https://aka.ms/vs/17/release/vc_redist.x64.exe).
 #### Installing .NET Framework Redistributable
 - Ambrosial requires .NET Framework in order to open.
 The download for it can be found [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net472-web-installer).

-`If you require any other help, please open an issue.`

-## Building from source
-### Building the executable
-- Ambrosial runs on .NET Framework 4.7.2, you will need to install the SDK for it before proceeding.
-Visual Studio 2022/2019 can be used for building Ambrosial.
-- Once opened in Visual Studio, you will need to install multiple NuGET packages using the manager.
-The list of required packages are as listed:

-  - [x] DiscordRichPresence
-  - [x] Costura.Fody
-  - [x] Newtonsoft.JSON
-  - [x] Guna.UI2.WinForms
-- Use the Build Solution option in Visual Studio to compile the executable.
-It is advised to compile on Release mode.

-### Creating client collection for serialization/deserialization
-- The developer form has tools to obtain the current encrypted collection string, decrypt string to obtain the raw JSON and encrypt string to encrypt raw JSON.
-If you know what you are doing, it is simple to edit the collection string.
-If you wish to change the web endpoint which it collects the string from, look at the `requestEnd` string property in `setupClients()` located inside the `.\Ambrosial\AmbrosialC.cs` file.